Your rights if you share rented accommodation

 Who pays the bills?

-Although everyone in your household should pay their share of the rent, you will be ultimately responsible for covering any shortfall if they don't.
+Although everyone in your household should pay their share of the rent, you will be ultimately responsible for covering any shortfall.
 In the case of council tax and gas and electricity bills, you will all be jointly and individually liable for paying, which means that the council or fuel supplier can chase up any of you for payment.
 However, as the sole tenant, they are more likely to chase you.

 Can I be asked to leave?